r-gould/r-gould.github.io/index.markdown

 layout: home
 ---

 I am currently a 4th year mathematics student at the University of Cambridge, and an incoming EECS PhD student at UC Berkeley this fall.
-My main interest is the development of reliable and safely deployable AI systems, with specific interests spanning:
+I am primarily interested in the development of reliable and safely deployable AI systems, with specific interests spanning:
 * Alignment: designing AI systems to be reliable and safe to deploy, with focus areas of *misspecification*, *reward hacking*, *misgeneralization* and *robustness*.
 * Evaluation: evaluating whether a given AI system is aligned and behaves as intended, through *scalable and robust oversight* as well as *comprehensive behavioral evaluations*, with findings from evaluations (e.g. discovery of problematic behaviour) informing the alignment stage.
 * Control: mitigating the downstream effects of misalignment through robust inference-time detection and intervention pipelines.